mParticle/docs/src/pages/guides/data-master/index.md

 ## Linting (beta)

 We've developed tools for you to be able to lint your Swift, Kotlin/Java, and JavaScript/TypeScript code.
 For more details, click [here](/developers/linting/).

+## Snippets (beta)
+We've developed a tool for you to easily create snippets of code that conform to your data plan.
+To use this tool, click [here](https://mparticle.github.io/data-planning-snippets/) and for more detailed documentation [check out the Github repo](https://github.com/mParticle/data-planning-snippets).